Back to top

 If you’d like to receive government-funded respite services, the first step is to determine if you are eligible and what type of respite services you are eligible for.

-Step 1: Getting assessed
+Step 1: Get assessed

 If you or your loved one is in need of respite care, the first step is getting assessed by your local Aged Care Assessment Team (ACAT).
 You may be eligible for government funding, or you can access and pay for respite care privately.
+Call My Aged Care and they'll arrange for an aged care assessor to visit you.

 Step 2: Talk to our aged care team